VladimirShaleev/idlc/doc/introduction.md

 - building host tools as dependencies;
 - integrating them into a build system.

-Why a New IDL Language?
+Why a new IDL language?
 Traditional Interface Definition Languages (IDLs) consistently fall short in achieving true cross-language interoperability.
 Most of these languages ​​try to impose a "lowest common denominator" approach, which makes them awkward and unnative to use everywhere.
 This leads to context blindness — not adapting to linguistic idioms:
 - Creates unnatural APIs across all target languages.
 - Requires manual adaptation of generated code.
 - Fails to respect language-specific idioms.

 For example, differences in working with arrays:
-- In C: Typically requires (pointer, length) parameter pairs
+- In C: typically requires (pointer, length) parameter pairs
-- In Modern Languages: Native array types handle bounds automatically
+- In Modern Languages: native array types handle bounds automatically

 This language overcomes this by generating APIs and automatic wrappers for C, so that the API can be used natively in any supported language.